Configuration#

 LITHOPS_CONFIG_FILE=<CONFIG_FILE_LOCATION>

-An alternative mode of configuration is to use a Python dictionary.
-This option allows to pass all the configuration details as part of the Lithops invocation in runtime.
-You can see an entire list of configuration keys at the Configuration Reference section.
+An alternative way to configure Lithops is to use a Python dictionary.
+This lets you pass configuration details as part of the Lithops invocation at runtime.
+You can see the full list of configuration keys in the Configuration Reference section.

-Here is an example of providing configuration keys for IBM Cloud Functions and IBM Cloud Object Storage:
+Here is an example of providing configuration keys for IBM Code Engine and IBM Cloud Object Storage:

 import lithops